 If you are not clothed in the righteousness of Christ, you will be thrown out of the marriage feast and into outer darkness.

 FYI: John said in Matt 3:2 that the Kingdom of Heaven was at hand.
-He did not say that is was yet future but indicated that it was imminent.
+He did not say that it was yet future but indicated that it was imminent.
 The Futurists teach that the Kingdom is something yet to come in our future.

 But, if that is the case, then John the Baptist was a false prophet.
 In Matt 13, the Messiah himself explained what this Kingdom is like.
-It is like a sower going out to sow, a grain of mustard seed, leaven, etc. This all shows that the Kingdom of heaven is present then as well as now.
+It is like a sower going out to sow, a grain of mustard seed, leaven, etc. This all shows that the Kingdom of Heaven is present then as well as now.
 However, it is a Kingdom that is partially corrupt.

 “Lo, I am coming like a thief!
 Blessed is he who is awake, keeping his garments that he may not go naked and be seen exposed!”
 Rev. 16:15